moorepants/learn-multibody-dynamics/notation.rst

    Central inertia dyadic of body :math:`B` or set of particles :math:`B` with respect to mass center :math:`B_o`.
 :math:`{}^A \bar{H}^{B/O}`, ``A_H_B_O``
-   Angular momentum of rigid body :math:`B` with respect to point :math:`O` in reference frame :math:`A`.
+   Angular momentum of rigid body :math:`B` with respect to point :math:`O` when viewed from reference frame :math:`A`.

 Force, Moment, and Torque
 =========================